nmset/T7/README.md

 ## Disclaimer

-Programming is just my hobby, use at your own risks.

 T7 does not claim to be fit for any purpose.
+Use at your own risks.

 ## Limitations